juliuszciazynski/Loan_Prediction/README.md

 Conclusion\
 All models achieved satisfactory accuracy, indicating their potential for predicting loan eligibility.\
 Some models preferred using fewer features, while others benefited from more information.\
-Principal Component Analysis proved to be a useful tool for reducing dimensionality and improving model efficiency.
+Principal Component Analysis proved to be a useful tool for reducing dimensionality and improving model efficiency\
-This project provides valuable insights into automating the loan eligibility process, enabling companies to streamline their operations and target eligible customers more effectively.